Share what kind of mom you are!

 3. Dirty Clothes

 This is one of the easiest chores for toddlers.
-Putting dirty clothes in the hamper is easy and it can be fun.
+Putting dirty clothes in the hamper is easy, and it can be fun.
 We have a short standing hamper in my daughter’s room.
-I point to the piles of dirty clothing in her room and tell her where to put them and then she puts them away.
+I point to the piles of dirty clothing in her room and tell her where to put them.
+She does an excited underhand toss into the basket and celebrates when she sinks one.

 4. Pet Food